-I - CONTEXT, POSITIONING AND ROLE OF THE ACTORS IN INNOVATION
+II.
+CONTEXT, POSITIONING AND ROLE OF THE ACTORS IN ONERA'S TECHNOLOGY TRANSFER ACTIVITY TOWARDS SMES

-A brief description of ONERA's economic environment is necessary for a better understanding of the reasons for these tools and their operation, as well as a reminder of the fundamental principles of innovation and the role of technology transfer in this process.
+A brief description of ONERA's economic environment is necessary for a better understanding of the reasons for the tools it uses and disseminates, and their operation, as well as being a reminder of the fundamental principles of innovation and the role of technology transfer therein.

-ONERA is a scientific and technical public corporation with commercial and industrial characteristics (EPIC).
+ONERA is a scientific and technical public corporation with commercial and industrial characteristics (EPIC), created by Law no. 46-895 on May 3rd 1946 and modified by decrees no. 63-385 and no. 84-30.
 Its mission is defined as follows: "... to develop and direct research in the aerospace field; to design, develop and implement the necessary technical tools and benches for carrying out this research; to ensure, in association with other R&D organizations, the circulation, at a national and international level, of the results of this research; to support their utilization by the aerospace industry; and possibly to facilitate their application outside the aerospace field".
+Thus its mission so far as interactive capabilities are concerned is to diffuse them as widely and rapidly as seems feasible.

-This quotation is important for understanding ONERA's position in the $TRL^1$ chain (Mankins, 1995), its role in technology transfer, and more generally its role in innovations generated on the basis of the technology that it has created.
+The quotation just given is important for understanding ONERA's position in the TRL chain (Mankins, 1995), its role in technology transfer, and more generally its role in innovations generated on the basis of the technology that it has created.